|

 Wadham (Parks Rd)

-is noted for its informal, liberal tradition.
+is noted for its informal atmosphere and liberal tradition.

 Magdalen